NightWanderer2004/ui-engineer-code-test/README.md

 ## Technical Details

 - **Vue Version**: 2.7 (supports both Options API and Composition API)
-- **Your Choice**: Use either Options API or Composition API
-  - Note: Our production codebase uses Options API, so that's a plus but not required
-- **Styling**: Tailwind CSS is already set up, but you can use plain CSS if you prefer
+- **Styling**: Tailwind CSS is already set up if you want, but you can use plain CSS if you prefer
 - **Component Structure**: You can modify the component structure, but it must still accept the same props (title, blocks, actions)

 ## Deliverables